JoshCork/blockchain-p3/README.md

 ### Running the project locally

-1. Navigate into the project-3 folder
+1. Open terminal and navigate into the project-3 folder
 1. Install dependencies by navigating by running `npm install`
+1. Start the Ganache UI or modifiy the truffle config file to use the Ganache CLI
+1. Compile the contracts using `truffle compile` (see notes below about .secret)
+1. Migrate the contracts using `truffle migrate`
 1. Run the command `npm run dev`
 1. The site will be pulled up using `http://localhost:3000/`